RiazFarhanian/istio-mesh-lab/deployments/CANARY-DEPLOYMENT.md

 ### Troubleshooting Tips
 - Ensure all Pods have the correct labels (app: service-b, version: v1 or v2)
 - If you see “no healthy upstream/stream” errors, double-check your deployment, service selectors, and DestinationRule labels.
-- Confirm that both versions’ Pods are ready and passing liveness/readiness probes.

 Happy canary deploying!